coavins/zomboid-coavins-firearms/README.md

 Compatibility patch for "Firearms B41".
 Supports most of the custom guns in this mod, except for a small handful (the M60, etc.) The "Gun Toolkit" items are used to repair components instead of the guns themselves.

+## coavinssupport2

+Compatibility patch for "Arsenal(26) GunFighter".
+Adds support for some of the custom guns in this mod.

 # Roadmap

 Ideas for future development: